 Moreover, the platform should be able to ingest data from a variety of sources (e.g., threat intelligence, cloud workloads, IoT devices), recognizing patterns across the stack and distilling actionable insights from this data quickly and efficiently.
 This begins to move beyond EPP and into the realm of XDR, or Extended Data and Response.

 Endpoint Mapping and How to Keep Up with Changes

-Knowing what is actually connected to your network is key to cybersecurity success.
-Beyond just visibility, advanced device fingerprinting differentiates connected devices by their function, so a security admin will have total visibility and an up-to-date global inventory, not only among user endpoints, but also IoT and OT sensors.
-For example, such a solution should not only help an admin to quickly identify any user endpoints missing an EPP agent, but also to then close those gaps with configurable job automation.
+Knowing what is connected to your network is key to cybersecurity success.
+Beyond just visibility, advanced device fingerprinting differentiates connected devices by their function so that a security admin will have total visibility and an up-to-date global inventory, not only among user endpoints but also IoT and OT sensors.
+For example, such a solution should not only help an admin to quickly identify any user endpoints missing an EPP agent but also close those gaps with configurable job automation then.

 Advanced Endpoint Protection with SentinelOne

 SentinelOne’s Singularity™ Platform helps security professionals proactively resolve modern threats at machine speed.
 Singularity makes the future vision of autonomous, AI-driven cybersecurity today’s reality.
-To learn how SentinelOne can help your SOC more effectively manage risk across user endpoints, hybrid cloud workloads, IoT, and more.
-Contact us here and let’s begin the conversation tuned to your unique environment.
+Learn how SentinelOne can help your SOC more effectively manage risk across user endpoints, hybrid cloud workloads, IoT, and more.
+Contact us here and begin the conversation tuned to your unique environment.